Brazilian Orchid Cattleya

 - Flower Description:

-- The inflorescence usually contains 2-5 flowers in a terminal raceme, though some species have tens of flowers per inflorescence.
+- The inflorescence usually contains 2 to 5 flowers in a terminal raceme, though some species have tens of flowers per inflorescence.
 Only one stalk grows per pseudobulb.
 The inflorescence is enclosed in a sheath to support the weight of the flowers.
-The flowers are large and brightly colorful, most being between 4"-10" with some species as small at 2".
-The segments of the flower are wide.
-The lips will often contrast in color from the rest of the flower.
+The flowers are large and brightly colorful, most being between 4 to 10 inches with some species as small as 2 inches.
+The segments of the flower are usually wide.
+The lips will often contrast in color with the rest of the flower.

 -